tbogdala/woolydart/README.md

 * Basic samplers of llama.cpp, including: temp, top-k, top-p, min-p, tail free sampling, locally typical sampling, mirostat.
 * Support for llama.cpp's BNF-like grammar rules for sampling.
 * Ability to cache the processed prompt data in memory so that it can be reused to speed up regeneration using the exact same prompt.
+  Additionally, the processed prompt and predicted tokens can cache the model state after prediction as well so that it may be resumed quickly.

 ## Build notes